AI Agents

 Built-in Agents

-Daintree supports seven AI coding agents out of the box.
-Each one runs as a CLI process in a dedicated terminal panel with full PTY emulation.
+Daintree ships with fifteen AI coding agents.
+Each one runs as a CLI process in its own terminal panel with full PTY emulation.

 | Agent | Command | Shortcut | Color |